How to Use Would Rather in English (Preferences Made Clear)

 Questions

-• Would you rather have tea than coffee?
-You look pale.
+• Would you rather have tea or coffee?

-• Would you rather work from home than in the office?
+• Would you rather work from home or in the office?

-Subject + would rather + person + past tense
+subject + would rather + person + past simple

-• She would rather he called her before coming over.
+• She would rather he called before coming.

-• He would rather you didn’t mention it to anyone.
+• He’d rather you didn’t mention it to anyone.

-We can use “would rather” to express preference, for making choices and hypothetical situations.
+We use it to express personal preferences, compare two options, and discuss choices and hypothetical situations.

 • Michael would rather play tennis than basketball.